freightlive/bumbal-geocode/README.md

 `GeoProvider` implementations can use an instance of `GeoResponseAnalyser` to analyse and value results.

 `GeoResponseAnalyser` is meant to be subclassed for use with a particular `GeoProvider` implementation.
-In this subclass methods should be implemented to analyse and value a particular aspect of a single result given by the provider as follows:
+In this subclass methods should be implemented to analyse and value a particular aspect of a single result as queried by the provider as follows:
 - The method names should comply to the regexp `^getValue[A-Z]`
 - The method signature should be `protected function getValueCamelCase(mixed $single_result, Address $address)`
 - The returned result should be a `float` in the range 0..1